rwilcox/my-learnings-docs/learning_google_cloud.md

 There seems to be no way to export the CPU utilizatation percentage to ie DataDog.

 Likewise, there is no description of what an M3 or M4 machine instance type is, this seems to be internal.

+#### See also

+  * [Working with GCP MemoryStore](https://www.red-gate.com/simple-talk/blogs/working-with-gcp-memorystore/) lots of good advice here INCLUDING a small runbook of MemoryStore related operational incidents and solutions

 ## Cloud SQL